Last updated on June 10th, 2019

 This form is an important step in the process, and you need to understand where it fits in the larger picture of your immigration efforts, and how to handle filling out and submitting the form to the government.

-This article will discuss the process and timing of filling out Form DS-260, and then walk you through how to actually fill out the form and answer its questions.
-Finally, we’ll discuss what to do after you’ve submitted Form DS-260, and the next several steps in your immigration efforts.
+This article will broadly discuss the process of filling out Form DS-260, and will generally walk you through how to answer its questions.
+We’ll also discuss what you should do after you’ve submitted Form DS-260, and the next several steps in your immigration efforts.

 What is Form DS-260, the Online Immigrant Visa and Alien Registration Application?